Gabriel Landeskog: International play

 In December 2009, Landeskog was left off Sweden junior team's roster for the 2010 World Junior Championships.
 Landeskog's rise was rewarded the following season as he was named an alternate captain for the 2011 World Junior Championships, but only played one game before he was sidelined with a high ankle sprain.

 Landeskog played for Sweden senior team in the 2012 World Championship and was named an alternate captain for that tournament.
 He was Sweden's second-youngest player in the tournament, about eight months older than Jonas Brodin.
 Upon the conclusion of his second consecutive season with the Avalanche out of the playoffs, Landeskog was added to the Swedish squad for the 2013 World Championship.
 In 10 games, Landeskog contributed with three goals and four points in helping Sweden claim the gold over Switzerland senior team, becoming the first host team in 27 years to do so.

 In July 2013, Landeskog was one of 35 players invited to the Swedish Ice Hockey Association's orientation camp for the 2014 Winter Olympics.
 He was later included in the final squad and helped Sweden claim a silver medal in a 3–0 loss to defending champions Canada senior team.

 Landeskog won his second gold medal with Sweden at the 2017 World Championship.
 He tallied two goals and three assists through 10 games.

+He also competed for Sweden at the 2026 Winter Olympics.

 Personal life

 Landeskog is the son of former defenceman Tony Landeskog, who works in the insurance business; his mother Cecilia is a chef and cooking instructor.
 He has an older brother, Adam Landeskog, born in 1990, as well as a twin sister Beatrice in Stockholm, Sweden.
 He moved to Canada by himself at age 16 in time for the 2009–10 OHL season.

 Landeskog and his wife have three children.

+Landeskog is a minority shareholder in the Premier League soccer club Leeds United.